chasinandrew/cloud-run-reference-architecture/README.md

 ## Architecture Diagram
 ![alt text](./serverless-web-app.jpeg "Serverless Web Application Architecture")

-## Assumptions and Prerequisites
+## Prerequisites

+### Assumptions
 This repository assumes that the below mentioned prerequisites are in place before consuming the module.

 * All required APIs are enabled in the GCP Project.
 * Terraform workspace has been created and the team token is stored in Github secrets.
-* Workload Identity Federation has been set up
+* Workload Identity Federation has been set up and the service account connected.
 * A Shared VPC exists and the project where these resources will be deployed is a *service project*.
 * The /modules folder mimics the private module registry available for enterprise organizations.
 This is meant to emulate the clone & own strategy some enterprises follow with respect to open source modules.
 * /28 subnet has been shared with service project.
 * The service account that will deploy all resources through Terraform has the roles mentioned in the following section.

-## Project Roles Required for Terraform Service Account
+### Project Roles Required for Terraform Service Account

 * roles/artifactregistry.admin
 * roles/cloudsql.admin